020 7494 9513

 © Union Visual Effects Ltd. All Rights Reserved.
 Web Design

-We are looking for an experience Roto/Prep Artist to join the studio.
-Must have previous studio experience and the right to work in the UK.
+We are looking for an experienced Roto/Prep Artist to join the studio.
+Must have previous studio experience with a focus on prep work and the right to work in the UK.

 Under the General Data Protection Regulation (2016/679 EU) (GDPR), when an employer collects personal data about an applicant during a recruitment process, whether this is directly